petros-d/docs/docs/install.md

 ## Step 1: Access Astronomer

-Your Astronomer representative will kick off the beta installation by inviting you via email to the Astronomer Cloud platform.
+To begin the Astronomer Cloud install process, first create an account at https://beta.astronomer.io/.

 When you first authenticate to Astronomer Cloud, you can sign in with a Google account, a GitHub account, or an email and password.
 Once you create an account, your authentication method cannot be changed.